 The Artbug Process

-Over the past year, I have redesigned and reiterated multiple prototypes of Artbug's ecosystem, flow and microinteractions.
-They were built in Framer, Framer X, Proto.io or Invision depending on the design phase I was in.
+I redesigned and reiterated multiple prototypes of Artbug's ecosystem, interaction design flow and microinteractions.
+They were built in Framer and Proto.io.

 What is lacking in the

 A unified platform where you can get information on art exhibitions according to your interests, location and level of exposure to art education.